 The church of Christ was deformed by centuries of Roman Catholic corruption and superstition.
-The term "Reformed" refers to the sixteenth-century Protestant Reformation, which God used to reform His church according to the His perfect Word.
+The term "Reformed" refers to the sixteenth-century Protestant Reformation, which God used to reform His church according to His Word.
 As a Christian church that aims to be biblical in everything we believe and practice, we hold to SCRIPTURE ALONE as our infallible, all-sufficient rule for faith and life.
 Moreover, we find its grand narrative clearly to reveal this good news: that guilty sinners are saved from everlasting punishment by God's GRACE ALONE, because of the perfect obedience and sacrificial death of CHRIST ALONE, who is received for righteousness and full salvation by FAITH ALONE, so that we must give all GLORY TO GOD ALONE (Eph.
 2:1-10).
-You can find a summary of our distinctive beliefs and practices by clicking the tab on the left entitled: What We Believe.
+You can find a summary of our distinctive beliefs and practices by clicking the tab on the left entitled, "What We Believe."